segmentio/terraform-provider-kubeapply/docs/resources/profile.md

 Optional:

-- `placeholder` - (String) A placeholder value to use if the upstream value isn't know at plan time
+- `placeholder` - (String) A placeholder value to use if the upstream value isn't known at plan time